SebastianGer/WildfireSpreadTS/README.md

 This repository contains the code corresponding to the paper with the name above.

+**Note that after publishing the paper, we discovered a bug in the dataset class.** Based on initial experiments, the corrected dataset class leads to slightly higher performance, but the trends in the results are basically the same as those reported in the paper.
+The bug was fixed in commit `ab3c8f35c5ec8c52c306a4488eaeb71a5a13d0de`, in case you want to roll-back the change to compare with the results in the paper.

 ## Setup the environment

 ``` pip3 install -r requirements.txt ```